Forcing SSH-MFA Two-Factor Authentication

 Clicking the Add Rules button brings up the Policy Rules screen.

-3. Scroll down until you locate the newly created rule, Authenticate all SSH connections, and click the checkbox to select it.
+4. Scroll down until you locate the newly created rule, Force SSH Authentication, click the checkbox to select that rule, and then click ADD SELECTED.
+Step_4_SSH Rule Selected

 Create a New Endpoint Configuration Profile